OctopusDeploy/docs/src/pages/docs/platform-engineering/secret-variables.md

 The deployment process can then reference `#{Database.Password}` to receive the environment scoped sensitive variable during deployment.

-### Sensitive variables made avilable to the Sync environment
+### Sensitive variables made available to the Sync environment

 All sensitive variables must be available to the `Sync` environment.
 This means:

 * Sensitive variables have no scope
 * Sensitive variables scoped to any environments must also be scoped to the `Sync` environment

+This ensures that the steps deploying downstream projects have access to all sensitive variables, and replace the Octostache template syntax in `project_variable_sensitive*.tf` with the correct value.